Premonoidal and Kleisli double categories: Monoidality of purely central premonoidal double categories

 In \thref{premon-mon} we proved a 1-1 correspondence between a premonoidal double category structure on $(\Bb,H)$ coming from a pseudodouble quasi-functor $H$ and a monoidal double category structure $(\Bb,\ot)$.
 The proof relied on the double category equivalence \equref{F} and equivalences of categories from \thref{H equiv ot}.
-Joining to these the above equivalences to iterative binoidal structures, analogously to the proofs of \coref{assoc iso} and \thref{premon-mon} we get:
+Joining to these the above equivalences to $n$-noidal structures and \thref{summary}, analogously to the proofs of \coref{assoc iso} and \thref{premon-mon} we get:

-\begin{thm} \thlabel{gen-1} A double category with a binoidal structure $(\Bb, \ltimes,\rtimes)$ is premonoidal and purely central if and only if $(\Bb, \ot_r)$ is a monoidal double category. \end{thm}